How to get MC Number

 We are CIS, and We Make Your Truck Insurance Easy!

 • Shelly Benisch, CIC, TRS started Commercial Insurance Solutions, Inc. (CIS) in 2002 and brings over 30 years of experience in Commercial Truck Insurance.
-As one of the top 25 Progressive Truck Insurance Agency Leaders in 2024, she helps small Motor Carriers and Owner Operators across the country find affordable trucking insurance quotes with GEICO, Progressive and more.
-Shelly also writes a free Trucking Blog packed with insurance tips for all kinds of Small Carriers.
-Her team of Truck Insurance Experts have earned CIS consistent 5-star Google reviews and Progressive's Top 25 Truck Elite Status.
-For expert Commercial Truck Insurance advice, give Shelly a call at (330) 864-1511 #CISDoesThat Commercial Truck Insurance for owner operators and small motor carriers.
+As one of the top 25 Progressive Truck Insurance Agency Leaders in 2024, she helps Motor Carriers and Owner Operators across the country find affordable trucking insurance quotes with GEICO, Progressive and more.
+Shelly also writes a free Trucking Blog packed with all kinds of tips.
+Her team of Truck Insurance Experts have earned CIS consistent 5-star reviews and Progressive's Top 25 Truck Elite Status.
+For expert Commercial Truck Insurance advice, give Shelly a call at (330) 864-1511 #CISDoesThat Commercial Truck Insurance for owner operators and motor carriers.

 CEO